Lewenhart518/custom-colorscripts/README.md

 Thanks to the creators and communities behind these themes for their amazing work.

 ## Installation
-To install `meow-colorscripts`, run the following commands in your terminal:
+To install `custom-colorscripts`, run the following commands in your terminal:

 ```bash
 git clone https://github.com/Lewenhart518/custom-colorscripts.git